onsightengine/scrimp/README.md

 # Scrimp

-Customized CodeMirror 6 editor for use with the Salinity Engine.
+Customized CodeMirror 6 editor for use with the Salinity Editor.

 <br />